aws-samples/aws-step-functions-notification-workflow/otam-tobedeleted/lab-guides/sct.md

 ### Conclusion

-This part of the workshop has demonstrated how to successfully convert and migrate the schema from an Oracle database to an Amazon Aurora PostgreSQL database.
-The AWS Schema Conversion Tool (SCT) largely automates the schema conversion.
+This part of the workshop demonstrated how to convert and migrate the schema from an Oracle database to an Amazon Aurora PostgreSQL database.
+The AWS Schema Conversion Tool (SCT) automates the schema conversion to a large extent.
 These same steps can be followed to migrate SQL Server and Oracle workloads to other Amazon RDS engines including Aurora MySQL and MySQL.
 ___

 [Back to main guide](../README.md)|[Next](dms.md)